 Categories of article

 - Avoid unnecessary technical detail: remember that these articles are for an audience with a general science background rather than specialists working on your topic

 - Maximum length: 1000 words.

-These articles describe how to construct innovative teaching materials, run novel experiments or carry out inspiring projects at school.
+These articles describe how to construct innovative teaching materials, run novel experiments or carry out inspiring projects at school (not education research).
 We are particularly interested in activities to introduce modern science into the classroom.
 These may include classroom experiments or lesson plans with group tasks, guided discussions, or role-playing activities.
 These articles are often written by teachers.

 - If your activity involves a great deal of work (many teachers do not have the necessary time or freedom), include some ideas that can be done in less time.